Don't Have Time To Read the Entire Guide Now?

 About Ad Verification and Brand Safety

-Fraud and bad-for-brands content are rampant around the internet.
+Fraud and bad-for-brand content are rampant around the internet.
 And advertisers with any sort of meaningful advertising budget want some guarantees.
 Ad tech folks have risen to that desire by creating tools that work to ensure that ads are running alongside brand-safe content and that they are being seen by real people — not bots or otherwise fraudulent traffic.

 How Brand Safety and Ad Verification Tools Work